Andy4495/skat-scoresheet/README.md

     - More than one player can lose in the case of a tie
     - If a player takes zero tricks, the losing hand(s) score(s) double
   - During a Ramschround, each player has a chance to bid a Grand Hand, in which case the declarer leads and the hand is scored as if it were a regular Grand Hand contract
+    - No bock can be created in this case
   - Entire game can be played Ramsch ("Schieberamsch")
 - Bockround
   - Scores double in a Bock hand